Health for All

 Sao Tome and Principe

 The Health for All – Consolidation Programme is a further step in the process of deepening the progress already achieved and of promoting growing autonomy and sustainability of the sector.

 This proposal is the result of strategic reflection work carried out in close partnership between the Sao Tome and Principe Ministry of Health, Portuguese Cooperation, the Association Marquês de Valle Flôr (AMVF) and the IMVF.
 Thus, this new phase of the Programme will seek to focus, in a logic of continuity, on strengthening and deepening the assistance, capacity building and training in the specialties provided in the previous phase of the Programme.

-General: contribute to universal access to quality health care for the population of Sao Tome and Principe.
+Overall: contribute to universal access to quality health care for the population of Sao Tome and Principe.

 - The entire San Tomean population, around 215,056 inhabitants as users of the National Health Service;